 This scan shows a horizontal cross section through the brain at the level where the hearing and balance nerves run from the inner ear to the brain.

 The growth pattern of vestibular schwannomas is very variable.
 Up to 60% of them do not exhibit growth after being diagnosed, even though they must obviously have grown at some point in order to present.
 For this reason, they can often be safely monitored without any intervention for many years on end.
-This will only be the case for small and medium size tumours without any significant brain compression.
+This will only be the case for small and medium size tumours without any significant brain compression

 If a tumour remains static, then it is very likely that it will simply remain on this surveillance regime.
 If there is growth, then a decision will be made as to whether active treatment should be pursued, or whether further surveillance should be undertaken to ensure that the growth is persistent.
 The size of the tumour will be an important factor in this decision.
-The treatment options are covered in greater detail in the vestibular schwannoma treatment section of the website.
+The treatment options are covered in greater detail in the treatment section of the below.

 Whether or not a vestibular schwannoma is growing may have little effect on the severity or progression of symptoms.
 This is particularly true for hearing loss and tinnitus.
 If you still have useful hearing in the affected ear, your surgeon will have an in-depth discussion with you about which management strategy is likely to offer you the best chance of preserving your hearing.